zefuros1991/home-network-topology/README.md

    - Role: Main device running most containers (Home Assistant, AdGuard, SSH, VPN)
    - Static IP: `xxx.xxx.xxx.10` (Replace with your own IP)
 2. **Laptop (Windows & Ubuntu)**
-   - Role: Backup for the PC, capable of running containers in case of failure
+   - Role: Backup for the PC, capable of running containers in case of failure, and remote access to the network for configuration and deployment.
    - Static IP: Windows: `xxx.xxx.xxx.20`, Ubuntu: `xxx.xxx.xxx.30` (Replace with your own IP)
 3. **Android Phone**
    - Role: Monitoring and media consumption, SSH access to the server